eziocangialosi/OVL-Documentation/tracker-iot/src/charge_battery.md

 # How to enable it
 ***
-To enable this addon put \ref DEFAULT_VEH_CHG_STS on true in config.h
+To enable this option put \ref DEFAULT_VEH_CHG_STS on true in config.h